NeuroLife China

 Diagnostics

 The standard is clinical assessment per DSM-5/ICD-11, supplemented by VB-MAPP, PEP-3, ADOS-2 (where available).
-At our center we use VB-MAPP and PEP-3 as the base diagnostic package, plus clinical observation across several sessions, speech assessment by a speech therapist, and a motor and sensory profile evaluation.
+At our center we use VB-MAPP and PEP-3 as the base diagnostic package, plus clinical observation across several sessions, speech assessment, and a motor and sensory profile evaluation.
 EEG is added when indicated to rule out an epileptic component.

 Prognosis